singh1aryan/complete-flask-guide/README.md

 8. Flask CRUD with MySQL by Traversy Media: **[https://www.youtube.com/watch?v=5JnMutdy6Fw](https://www.youtube.com/watch?v=5JnMutdy6Fw)**
 9. Flask Basics by Dev Ed: **[https://www.youtube.com/watch?v=MwZwr5Tvyxo](https://www.youtube.com/watch?v=MwZwr5Tvyxo)**
 10. Flask Tutorial #2 - Templates by Kalle Hallden: **[https://www.youtube.com/watch?v=QnDWIZuWYW0&t=1245s](https://www.youtube.com/watch?v=QnDWIZuWYW0&t=1245s)**

+## Build these projects

+1. A simple to-do list application that allows users to add, view, and mark tasks as completed.
+2. A blog or content management system (CMS) that allows users to create, edit, and publish posts and pages.
+3. A social networking platform that allows users to create profiles, connect with friends, and share updates and photos.
+4. An e-commerce platform that allows users to browse and purchase products, and includes features such as a shopping cart and checkout process.
+5. A task management or project management application that allows users to create and assign tasks to team members, track progress, and collaborate on projects.
+6. A messaging or chat application that allows users to communicate with each other in real-time.
+7. A booking or reservation system that allows users to search for and book hotels, flights, or other services.
+8. A gaming or trivia platform that allows users to compete against each other in various games or quizzes.
+9. A financial or budgeting application that helps users track their income, expenses, and savings.
+10. A data visualization or dashboard application that allows users to view and analyze data from various sources.